 Somewhere in all this education she discovered that she loved writing essays for fun almost as much as she loved stories, and eventually she published a handful of articles at Overthinkingit.com, tackling subjects like Batman, Phineas and Ferb, and Transformers: The Movie with academic rigor and a fangirl’s enthusiasm.

-In 2016 she devoted herself to writing full-time, and you can read her work online at Luna Station Quarterly, The Overcast, and Tor.com.
+In 2016 she devoted herself to writing full-time, and you can read her work online at Luna Station Quarterly, Cossmass Infinity, and Tor.com.
 Her first novella is a vampire romance in Pushkin sonnets.
 She has begun work on her second long-form piece and dreams of one day collaborating on a graphic novel, and meeting Stephen Colbert.